-We may be able to help you stay in your own home by making a few adaptations, such as fitting grab rails.
+We may be able to help you stay in your own home by simply making a few adaptations, such as fitting grab rails.
 Contact your local Occupational Health Department first to arrange a visit from an Occupational Therapist to assess your needs.
-They will make an assessment, and referral based on the outcome of their visit they will inform us how we may be able to help you.
+They will make an assessment and referral based on the outcome of their visit which will tell us how we may be able to help you.